-It is important with professional displays to decide whether you simply want a “quieter” display, a “low noise” display or a “silent” display because these three types of display can look completely different.
-For example, some venues stipulate low noise when all they mean is “none of those really loud maroons”.
-In that case aerial shells can still be used and will significantly enhance the visual effects.
+It is important with professional displays to decide whether you simply want a “quieter” display or a “low noise” display because these two types of display can look completely different.
+For example, some venues stipulate low noise when all they mean is “none of those really loud bangs”.
+In that case most fireworks can still be used and will significantly enhance the visual effects.

-However even if you have to be nearly silent in terms of loud bangs, advances in professional displays over the last few years have resulted in some spectacular shows.
+However even if you have to be as quiet as possible, advances in professional displays over the last few years have resulted in some spectacular shows.
 A good example is with single shot sequences synchronised to music.
 These are fired digitally in time to the music playing, often at various angles and including many pretty colours to create a stunning effect.

 The other Choosing Fireworks sections might also be of help in case your display also falls within the scope of those too.